 Other generated recyclable waste categories include combustible waste, plastics, scrap iron and steel, wood, paper, biodegradable waste, cardboard, glass and electrical and electronic equipment.

 We take all hazardous waste to an authorized processing plant.
 Roughly a third of this waste is seal oil from compound mixing machines, whose consumption is directly proportional to the manufactured rubber compound volumes.
-All hazardous waste generated in our Nokia factory is utilized for energy or as materials.
+All hazardous waste generated in our Finnish factory is utilized as energy or as raw materials.